Amber-MD/cpptraj/README.md

 * CPPTRAJ uses the [ARPACK](https://www.caam.rice.edu//software/ARPACK/) library to calculate eigenvalues/eigenvectors from large sparse matrices.

-* CPPTRAJ uses the [xdrfile](http://www.gromacs.org/Developer\_Zone/Programming\_Guide/XTC\_Library) library for reading XTC file; specifically a somewhat updated version from [MDTRAJ](https://github.com/mdtraj/mdtraj) that includes some bugfixes and enhancements.
+* CPPTRAJ uses the [xdrfile](http://www.gromacs.org/Developer\_Zone/Programming\_Guide/XTC\_Library) library for reading XTC files; specifically a somewhat updated version from [MDTRAJ](https://github.com/mdtraj/mdtraj) that includes some bugfixes and enhancements.
 See `src/xdrfile/README` for details.

+* CPPTRAJ uses the [GROMACS TNG](https://github.com/gromacs/tng) library for reading TNG files.
+See `sec/tng/README` for details.

 * The reciprocal part of the PME calculation is handled by the [helPME](https://github.com/andysim/helpme) library by Andy Simmonett.